uwu/shelter/packages/shelter-docs/docs/guides/lune.md

 import classes from "./styles.css";
 ```

-When your CSS is compiled, it will have its classes suffixed with a random string to prevent conflicts.
+When your CSS is compiled, it will have its classes prefixed with a random string to prevent conflicts.
 The map of original class names to randomized class names is given in the `classes` object:
 ```css
 /* styles.css */